github/personal-website/README.md

 ## Styles

-Your website is pre-configured to use [GitHub's very flexible CSS framework called "Primer,"](https://styleguide.github.com/primer/) alongside any custom styles you write in your `/assets/styles.scss` Sass stylesheet.
+Your website is pre-configured to use [GitHub's very flexible CSS framework called "Primer,"](https://styleguide.github.com/primer/).
 It's currently referenced within your `styles.scss` file, using the CSS import at-rule:

 ```
 @import url('https://unpkg.com/primer/build/build.css');
 ```

 You are, of course, welcome to remove it or replace it with another framework.
 Just bear in mind that the HTML that your website came pre-packaged with references multiple Primer "utility classes" to define things like column widths, margins, and background colors.

+You also have the option to add on to and extend Primer's styles by adding custom CSS to your `/assets/styles.scss` Sass stylesheet.
+By editing this file, you can customize your website's color scheme, typography, and more.

 ## License